apache/druid/docs/api-reference/service-status-api.md

 ### Get node discovery status and cluster integration confirmation

 #### URL
-<get>`GET`</get> `/status/selfDiscovered/status`
+`GET` `/status/selfDiscovered/status`

-Returns a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has received a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.
+Retrieves a JSON map of the form `{"selfDiscovered": true/false}`, indicating whether the node has received a confirmation from the central node discovery mechanism (currently ZooKeeper) of the Druid cluster that the node has been added to the cluster.

 It is recommended to only consider a Druid node "healthy" or "ready" in automated deployment/container management systems when it returns `{"selfDiscovered": true}` from this endpoint.
 Nodes experiencing network issues may become isolated and should not be considered "healthy."
 Nodes utilizing Zookeeper segment discovery may be unusable until the Zookeeper client is fully initialized and receives data from the Zookeeper cluster.
 The presence of `{"selfDiscovered": true}` indicates that the node's Zookeeper client has started receiving data, enabling timely discovery of segments and other nodes.

-#### Query parameters

-No query parameters.

 #### Responses